 - Learning to network with STEM professionals and future mentors.

 The program consists of two parts.
-The first is a four-week summer internship that takes place through the month of July (the upcoming summer internship will take place July 5-27, 2018).
+The first is a four-week summer internship that takes place through the month of July 2019.
 The second part is an after-school program that takes place once a week through the 2018-2019 school year.
-Transit tokens to and from all events will be supplied by the Center for Education.
+Transit keycards to and from all events will be supplied by the Center for Education.
 Students will also receive a stipend upon successful completion of the program.
 With the exception of off-site field trips, all activities will take place at the College of Physicians of Philadelphia (19 South 22nd Street).

 If you are interested in learning about exciting careers in STEM and want to help make a difference in your community, you can fill out our online application.
 Any rising 11-12th grader (will be in 11th or 12th grade in the upcoming school year) currently enrolled at a school in the Philadelphia School District (including charter schools) is welcome to apply; however, students from private schools are NOT eligible to apply.
 There are no costs to enroll or be enrolled in the program.
 We require all students receive permission from a parent or guardian and provide contact information for a teacher or other adult mentor (coach, youth group leader, religious leader, etc.) who will serve as a reference.
 In order to better get to know you, we ask that you include in your application the answer the following question: